primer/presentations/pages/presentations/docs/presentation-formats.md

 ### Google Slides

-Technology Theme v1 is available for use in the Google Slides template gallery.
+The GitHub Presentation Template is available for use in the Google Slides template gallery.

 ![slides-template](https://user-images.githubusercontent.com/10384315/54726109-ce1b8680-4b2e-11e9-8746-4b83dae92a16.gif)